 View the Africana Studies Faculty.

-The interdisciplinary major in Africana Studies (AFST) employs rigorous interdisciplinary and comparative approaches for the study of over one billion people of African descent, a fifth whom are in the Diaspora.
+The Africana Studies (AFST) concentration employs rigorous interdisciplinary and comparative approaches for the study of over one billion people of African descent, a fifth whom are in the Diaspora.
 The central mission of the program is to prepare students for lifelong learning, graduate study in various fields, and careers in private and public organizations across the globe.
 AFST majors elect one of three concentrations: African-American Studies, African Studies, or African-Diaspora Studies.
 Each of these concentrations studies Africans in their own terms but always in a global context.

 The AFST curriculum engages students in a critical examination of the intellectual, political, economic and cultural challenges and achievements of Africans and African-descended peoples.
 The study of these diverse and dynamic traditions does much more than embracing the centrality of race.
 It also encompasses imperial, national, ethnic, linguistic, and religious currents and intersections in such far-flung settings as Africa, North America, the Caribbean Basin, Latin America, the Middle East, South Asia, and Europe.